deba-cyber/SOFT_Dynamics_Parallel/README.md

  dynamics routines are to be modified for the diagonal scale factors.)

+Wave packet dynamics is processed on the fly.
+Some calculations are specific to the particular problem I solved, which is tunneling dynamics in double well potential in "Catecholate Monoanion".

 **SOFT_dynamics_Parallel** also calculates initial vibrational wave packet from linear combination of eigenstates calculated beforehand or direct product state from quantum of excitations in different